abdouu12/abdouu12.github.io/_posts/2025-03-26-baremetal_programming.md

   }
 }
 ```
-that’s main.c done.
+That’s main.c done.

-moving on to the startup file —
-possibly the hardest part of this entire baremetal project.
+Moving on to the startup file —possibly the hardest part of this entire baremetal project.
 I decided to write it in assembly so I could really understand what’s going on under the hood.

-but before jumping into the code, we need to clear up a few things first:
+But before jumping into the code, we need to clear up a few things first:
-why do we need a startup file?
+Why do we need a startup file?
-what does it even do?
+What does it even do?

-## vector table, interrupts, and what happens before main():
+## Vector table, interrupts, and what happens before main():

-when the MCU powers on, it needs to be told what to do — what data to move, what registers to activate, what peripherals to reset. all the logic lives in main(), but the MCU doesn’t just start there on its own. that’s where the startup code comes in. it handles the low-level setup: copying .data, zeroing .bss, setting up the stack, and finally jumping to main(). it also sets up a vector table to deal with interrupts and exceptions — because if a hardfault or some unexpected interrupt hits while the MCU is trying to blink an LED, it needs to know where to go.
+When the MCU powers on, it needs to be told what to do — what data to move, what registers to activate, what peripherals to reset. all the logic lives in main(), but the MCU doesn’t just start there on its own. that’s where the startup code comes in. it handles the low-level setup: copying .data, zeroing .bss, setting up the stack, and finally jumping to main(). it also sets up a vector table to deal with interrupts and exceptions — because if a hardfault or some unexpected interrupt hits while the MCU is trying to blink an LED, it needs to know where to go.
 I’ll explain only the minimum needed to get this blinky working.

-### interrupts, what is it?
+### Interrupts, what is it?

-imagine you're working as a receptionist at a hotel. you're focused on paperwork, and every 5 minutes you look up to check if any guests need help. all goes well until, in the middle of your work, a customer walks in — but leaves before your next 5-minute check. what happened? while you were processing your task, an event happened and you missed it.
+Imagine you're working as a receptionist at a hotel. you're focused on paperwork, and every 5 minutes you look up to check if any guests need help. all goes well until, in the middle of your work, a customer walks in — but leaves before your next 5-minute check. what happened? while you were processing your task, an event happened and you missed it.

-the solution is to install a bell at the counter. now, whenever a customer comes in, they ring the bell and you immediately stop what you're doing to take care of them. once the interruption is handled, you go back to your paperwork.
+The solution is to install a bell at the counter. now, whenever a customer comes in, they ring the bell and you immediately stop what you're doing to take care of them. once the interruption is handled, you go back to your paperwork.

-this is more or less the same with an MCU — when the guest comes and rings the bell, we call that an **IRQ** (interrupt request). when an IRQ is triggered, the MCU runs its **ISR** (interrupt service routine), which is a special routine that handles that specific interrupt type.
+This is more or less the same with an MCU — when the guest comes and rings the bell, we call that an **IRQ** (interrupt request). when an IRQ is triggered, the MCU runs its **ISR** (interrupt service routine), which is a special routine that handles that specific interrupt type.

-of course, not all interrupts are equal, a fire alarm and a ring bell from a guest aren't the same, hence why there is a priority list for interrupts.
+Of course, not all interrupts are equal, a fire alarm and a ring bell from a guest aren't the same, hence why there is a priority list for interrupts.
 We divide these into **maskable** and **unmaskable** interrupts, **NMI**(non maskable interrupts) are like fire alarms, they **can't be ignored** and the MCU can't disable them. examples include: Reset, Hardfault, Busfault, while maskable interrupts can be ignored.

-this explanation leads us to the **vector table**, an essential componenet of the startup, the vector table is just a list of interrupts and exceptions (error events) each one paired with their an address so that the MCU can know where to jump in case an IRQ is triggered.
+This explanation leads us to the **vector table**, an essential componenet of the startup, the vector table is just a list of interrupts and exceptions (error events) each one paired with their an address so that the MCU can know where to jump in case an IRQ is triggered.

-our processor expects the vector table to be located at the beginning of memory, right after reset.
+Our processor expects the vector table to be located at the beginning of memory, right after reset.
 here is what it looks like:

 ![vector table](/assets/images/vec.png)

-in the code, we want to define the isr_vector and include all the interrupts we need. we use .section to organize them into their own dedicated block.
+In the code, we want to define the isr_vector and include all the interrupts we need. we use .section to organize them into their own dedicated block.
 .word is equivalent to uint32_t in a high level language, we're putting everything from the isr vector section int he beginning of the flash this way

-we also want to use %progbits to tell the compiler that isr_vector contzians actual data and isn't uninitialized space like .bss
+We also want to use %progbits to tell the compiler that isr_vector contzians actual data and isn't uninitialized space like .bss
 ```s
 .syntax unified
 .cpu cortex-m4